corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/packaging/_index.md

 They can be created with the CorDapp Builder CLI tool or with the XXX[CorDapp CPB gradle plugin](packaging/gradleplugin.html).

+The point of the CPB is to contain all of the CPKs that are expected to be deployed together as a single application.
+So in a typical example, you would apply `net.corda.plugins.cordapp-cpk` for the contract CPK project, and `net.corda.plugins.cordapp-cpb` in the workflows CPK project.
+The CPB file would then contain both your contracts and your workflows CPKs.

 ## Inspecting package files

 You can use the `package` command in the `corda-cli` command-line utility to inspect the contents of Corda package files.
 For more information, see XXX.